hieunguyen0297/restaurant-app/README.md

 ```
 npm install
 ```
-Navigate to the client directory in our App code and run `npm run build`.
+Navigate to the client directory (if you put them inside client directory) in our App code and run `npm run build`.

 This will create a finalized production ready version of our react frontent in directory called `build`.
 The build folder is what the NGINX server will be configured to serve.